gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 The `providerConfig.caches[].secretReferenceName` is the name of the reference for the Secret containing the upstream registry credentials.
 To cache images from a private registry, credentials to the upstream registry should be supplied.
 For more details, see [How to provide credentials for upstream registry](upstream-credentials.md#how-to-provide-credentials-for-upstream-registry).

+The `providerConfig.caches[].proxy.httpProxy` field contains settings for a proxy which is used by the registry cache.
+The registry-cache extension sets this value as `HTTP_PROXY` ENV in the StatefulSet.

+The `providerConfig.caches[].proxy.httpsProxy` field contains settings for a proxy which is used by the registry cache.
+The registry-cache extension sets this value as `HTTPS_PROXY` ENV in the StatefulSet.

+The `providerConfig.caches[].proxy.noProxy` field contains settings for a proxy which is used by the registry cache.
+The registry-cache extension sets this value as `NO_PROXY` ENV in the StatefulSet.

 > **Note**: It is only possible to provide one set of credentials for one private upstream registry.

 ## Garbage Collection